sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 #### This algorithm needs to identify a range of nuclei across varied conditions.

-image segmentetion: the process of partitioning a digital image into multiple segments (sets of pixels, a.k.a super-pixels)[1] The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.
-Image segmentation is typically used to locate objects and boundaries (lines, curves, etc.) in images.
-More precisely,
-### In other words: image segmentation is the process of assigning a label to every pixel in an image such that pixels with the same label share certain characteristics.

 Except from the segmentetion problem, there is another problem:

 The images data were acquired under a variety of conditions and vary in the cell type, magnification, and imaging modality (bright field vs. fluorescence).